jmertic/lfx-landscape-tools/INSTRUCTIONS.md

 - `landscape build_projects` pulls LFX project data, replacing what is currently in the landscape.
 - `landscape sync_projects` pulls LFX project data, adding new entries that are not in the landscape and syncing entries that are.

-There are two primary script paths used to pull data from LFX.
+Let's break down what each command does.

-## `build_members`
+## `landscape build_members`

-The primary

-- Member name
-- Website
-- Crunchbase URL
-- Twitter handle
-- Logo URL

 The pull will look for active members based on the Purchase History, and respect the 'Don't show logo on website' item if selected.

-With the data for things like logos and crunchbase entries, there is often more accurate data in other [landscapes](https://landscapes.dev).
-The script will attempt to look for this, and overlay data from other landscapes if the data from the LF Members endpoint is empty.
-This also pulls in useful data such as `stock_ticker`, which often has to be set to `null` as the Crunchbase data is inaccurate.
+The data for the landscape item entry fields come from these fields from the ['Get Project Members' endpoint](https://api-gw.platform.linuxfoundation.org/project-service/v1/api-docs#tag/public/operation/getPublicProjectMembers)

+- `Name` - The name of the member (required)
+- `Website` - Website for the member (required)
+- `CrunchBaseURL` - URL of the member's Crunchbase profile (optional)
+- `LinkedInURL` - URL of the member's LinkedIn profile (optional)
+- `Logo` - Logo for the member (optional)
+- `Membership[Name]` - Name of the membership level for the member (required)
+- `Twitter` - X ( formerly Twitter ) user name for the member (optional)

+If `CrunchbaseURL` is not set, then an `organization` entry will be set on the Landscape Item, setting `name` to `Name` and `linkedin` to `LinkedInURL`.

+If `Logo` is not set, a text logo will be generated using the `Name` value

+If either `Name` or `Website` is not set, the member will not be added to the landscape.

 # How to use